SamarjitK/datajoint/README.md

 > Currently only some metadata is stored in datajoint, more will be added later.
 You can also edit `schema.py` and `pop.py` to add them yourself, and then create a new database.

 The top-right panel will be used for summary visualizations of whatever object was last clicked.
-Currently, this only works for epochs in *single cell* experiments: it shows you the trace for the epoch's associated devices.

-> In the future, the visualization box will give you more options, including creating and importing your own visualizations at various levels, etc.
+The visualizations currently supported:

+* Epoch level: spike traces for each device (single-cell experiments only)
+* Block level: spike distributions calculated by each algorithm (mea only)

+> More visualizations will be added in the future, as well as making it easier to add your own via python.

 ## 5. Exporting results